-A major risk factor for peripheral artery disease (PAD) is having high blood pressure, as high blood pressure allows plaque to build up more easily.
+A major risk factor for peripheral artery disease (PAD) is high blood pressure.
+High blood pressure allows plaque to build up more easily.
 PAD is when your arteries become either partially or fully blocked by plaque buildup.

 When your arteries are healthy and dilated, blood can flow easily and your heart doesn’t have to work as hard; however, when your arteries are narrow, your blood pressure rises, the heart gets stressed from pumping harder, and arteries can become damaged.
 If high blood pressure and plaque buildup are both stressing your arteries, this can become life-threatening.

 Managing high blood pressure and peripheral artery disease is important.
 A vascular specialist can recommend helpful lifestyle changes, as well as procedures such as stent angioplasty which can open blocked arteries and promote healthy blood flow.

 Lifestyle modifications are the first step you should take toward lowering your blood pressure and decreasing your chances of developing more severe vascular issues.
 A few habits you can adopt include:

 - Eating a healthy diet